 All guests are immediately enrolled into an Accountability Partner Program where they are paired with a staff member or volunteer who provide encouragement, support, and regular accountability.
 Our Care Managers meets with each resident and helps them (re)connect with vital resources to obtain permanent housing, medical/mental health support, substance abuse treatment, or other community programs.

-Every resident is offered 3 meals a day, graciously donated and brought in by local organizations like Northwest Harvest Food Bank, and local church and community groups.
+Every resident is offered up to 3 meals a day, graciously donated and brought in by local organizations like Northwest Harvest Food Bank, and local church and community groups.

 The shelter maintains an excellent volunteer-run education center where guests are given the opportunity to enhance their knowledge in a variety of subjects, including: GED preparation, basic reading, writing, and math, financial management, computer literacy, resume writing and job interview skills.